kripthor/pwnagotchi-beacons/README.md

 2. Copy the plugin/beacons.py file to the current plugins directory (usually /usr/local/lib/python3.7/dist-packages/pwnagotchi/plugins/default)
 3. Edit the config.yml file and add the new plugin.
 See config-example.yml file.

 That's it.
-You can use the provided Android APK to test if everything is working.
+You can use the provided Android APK to test if everything is working (only 1 client support for now.
+Source will be provided soon, at the moment you'll need to manually install the apk, it sucks, I know).

 # Pros and Cons
 ## Downsides